2016 Swedish Men's Handball Championship final

 The 2016 Swedish Men's Handball Championship final (SM-finalen i handboll för herrar 2016) was a handball match that took place at Malmö Arena in Malmö on 22 May 2016 to decide the winner of the 2015–16 Elitserien.
 The match was contested by IFK Kristianstad and Alingsås HK.
 Kristianstad won the match by 27–18 to win their second consecutive Swedish title.

 Background

 The match was contested by the champions of the two previous seasons, with Kristianstad having won the title in 2015 and Alingsås in 2014.
 Kristianstad had won the regular season, 16 points ahead of second placed Alingsås (2 points for a win).
 Kristianstad won both matches between the teams in the regular season, winning 34–26 at home and 28–27 away.
-The teams hade previously faced each other in the quarter-finals in 2012 and 2013 and in the final in 2015, with Kristianstad winning each time.
+The teams had previously faced each other in the quarter-finals in 2012 and 2013 and in the final in 2015, with Kristianstad winning each time.
 It was the fourth time that Malmö Arena hosted the final, following 2010, 2012 and 2014.